Aegina | Authentic Greek Charm, History and Nature

-Aegina, a Saronic Island, is within two hours of sailing from the marinas of Athens.
-Visiting Aegina is a great way to experience the rich history, unique shopping, and excellent restaurants this area offers.
+The Greek Island of Aegina, a Saronic Island, is within two hours of sailing from the marinas of Athens.
+Visiting Aegina is a great way to experience this area’s rich history, unique shopping, and excellent restaurants.

-Aegina-Town has Neoclassical buildings and is a beautiful place to enjoy a leisurely walk.
+Aegina Town has Neoclassical buildings and is a beautiful place to enjoy leisurely walking.
 You’ll find pistachio vendors offering samples of all things pistachio.
 Try tasty treats such as pistachio ice cream, chocolate with pistachio, and butter.

 Aegina has a Mediterranean climate.
 The winters are mild, while the summers are hot and dry.
 It is the coldest in January.
 The most rain occurs in December.
 If you visit in August, you’ll find it very hot.
 For the best weather, visit in the springtime.